jam53/AstroRun/Documentation/AddNewLevel.md

 ---

 ## The scene before the new level
-- Add a 'LevelComplete', and assign everything in it
+- Add a 'LevelComplete' prefab, and assign everything in it
 - Under the hierarchy, find the `AchievementsHandler` gameobject.
 Set the `MrMoneyBags` variable to true and assign the `NextLeveLoader4`, `PickupCoins` variables